cj-mills/christianjmills/posts/intel-pytorch-extension-tutorial/native-windows/index.md

 ### Optimize the `model` and `optimizer` Objects
 Before we run the `train_loop` function, we'll use Intel's PyTorch extension to apply optimizations to the model and optimizer objects.
 We'll also cast the model to the `bfloat16` data type, so we can train using mixed precision.
-Intel's PyTorch extension only supports the `bloat16` data type for mixed-precision training currently.